Sharp transition for single polarons in the one-dimensional Su-Schrieffer-Heeger model

 This discussion shows, at least for sufficiently large $\omega_{ph}$, that there must be a critical coupling strength $\lambda_c$ at which $k_{GS}$ leaves zero.
 For small $\omega_{ph}$ the existence of a critical point is less clear, because the higher order diagrams can have arbitrary sign; but it is what we find here for all $\omega_{ph}$ studied \cite{sun09}.
 Note, however, that for $\omega_{ph}<0.3$, the average number of phonons $N_{ph}$ increases significantly, making numerical simulations very difficult.
 The MA method is also questionable in this limit.

-One is tempted to call this zero temperature transition a 'quantum phase transition'.
-However this is not correct, because any kind of phase transition must involve the cooperative behaviour of an infinite set of degrees of freedom; but, here, as we have seen, the number of $N_{ph}$ of phonons in the polaronic cloud always remains small.
-Of course with a macroscopic number of polarons in the system, we would see non-analyticity in bulk properties like $dE_{GS}(\lambda)/d\lambda$; but a small number of polarons will be quite invisible in any thermodynamic property.
-Thus we simply assert the existence of a non-analyticity, as a function of $\lambda$, in the polaronic properties of the system.
+One is tempted to call this $T=0$ transition a 'quantum phase transition'.
+However this is not correct, because any phase transition must involve the cooperative behaviour of an infinite set of degrees of freedom; but here the number of phonons $N_{ph}$ in the polaronic cloud always remains small.
+Of course with a macroscopic number of polarons in the system, we would see non-analyticity in bulk properties like $dE_{GS}(\lambda)/d\lambda$; but a small number of polarons will be invisible in any thermodynamic property.
+Thus we simply assert the existence of a non-analyticity, as a function of $\lambda$, in the polaronic properties.

 We see that polarons having a coupling to a bosonic field depending on both $k$ and $q$ behave in a fundamentally different way from the standard case with only $q$-dependent coupling.
-This suggests a large zoology of so far unexplored behaviour in many physically relevant systems.
-In this context we underline how quite surprisingly different the polaronic properties are in the present case.
-For example, it is remarkable to see, for large $\lambda$, how $m^*(\lambda)$ {\it decreases}, and how large $Z(k_{GS})$ remains.
-Thus these polarons behave quite differently from "standard polaronic behaviour", which is really just a feature of models like the Holstein and Frohlich model.
+This suggests a large zoology of so far unexplored behavior in many physically relevant systems.
+Note how surprisingly different the polaronic properties are here.
+For example, for large $\lambda$, $m^*(\lambda)$ {\it decreases}, and $Z(k_{GS})$ remains quite large.
+We see that "standard polaronic behavior" is really just a feature of models like the Holstein and Frohlich model.

-Experimental signatures of this behaviour - notably, the critical point - are worth pursuing in real physical systems.
-Clearly this will be impossible in any thermodynamic measurements.
-However the divergence of the effective mass should be easily detectable in transport measurements; the polaron mobility $\mu \sim 1/m^*$, going to zero at the critical point.
+Experimental signatures of the new behavior - notably, the critical point - will clearly be invisible in any thermodynamic measurements.
+However the divergence of the effective mass should be easily detectable in transport measurements; the polaron mobility $\mu \sim 1/m^*$ goes to zero at the critical point.
 Thus in any system where the charge mobility is carried by the polarons, this critical point should be very obvious.
 It would also be interesting to do ARPES experiments \cite{damas03}, where polarons can be ejected directly from the insulating state, allowing direct measurement of $E(k)$ and $Z(k)$.
+Apart from polyacetylene, various organic semiconductors are known to have important non-diagonal coupling to phonons \cite{orgSemi}, as do several dimerized Mott magnetic semiconducting oxides \cite{mott}; in some of these, the coupling can be varied somewhat by pressure.
+However, any quantitative theory for such experiments must also include the coupling to longitudinal phonons, electron-electron interactions, and inter-chain coupling.